usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 #### Subscriber
 A party who has received a credential or authenticator from a CSP.

+#### Subject

+A person, organization, device, hardware, network, software, or service.

 #### Symmetric Key
 A cryptographic key that is used to perform both the cryptographic operation and its inverse, for example to encrypt and decrypt, or create a message authentication code and to verify the code.